sunpy/sunpy/doc/source/code_ref/map.rst

 commonly performed operations.

-2D map objects are subclasses of sunpy.map.MapBase and all Map objects are created using the Map factory sunpy.Map.
+2D map objects are subclasses of sunpy.map.MapBase and all Map objects are created using the Map factory sunpy.map.Map.

 ..
 Todo:
     1. Map factory and registration